 Students are required to have completed a Masters degree in Industrial Engineering.
 Graduates with an honours degree or equivalent in Industrial Engineering plus a Masters degree relevant to the field of Industrial Engineering can apply for the qualification using rule G10 - Conferment of Status.

-Applications are made directly with the department.
+Applications are made directly with the department following the same process as with the Master of Engineering.
 (Amended w.e.f.
 2015/08)